- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 We covered the illogical term of digital transformation in the article The Problem with the Term Digital Transformation.

-In working with several SAP consulting firms and reviewing the material of others, it is clear that they have little interest in either knowing or communicating the maturity issues with S/4HANA.
+In working with several SAP consulting firms and reviewing others’ material, it is clear that they have little interest in either knowing or communicating the maturity issues with S/4HANA.
 This is reminiscent of a quote from Dave McComb’s book Software Wasteland.

 One of the main problems with our industry is that there is far more money to be made by being incompetent than there is for being competent.
 There are still far too many contractors who make far more money not implementing systems that there are contractors that can implement productively.